IceBerG-15/PerfectlyPlannedEvents/README.md

-# PerfectlyPlannedEvents
 # Event-Management-System
-## Hackathon
 Java Based Event Management System that caters to all your needs

 Types of Events